 - AC: Alternating current.
 The mains electricity supply that comes into your house.

-- Analog Control: The traditional power and control system for model railways, trains are control by changing the voltage and polarity on the track.
+- analogue Control: The traditional power and control system for model railways, trains are controlled by changing the voltage and polarity on the track.

 - Backscene: A photograph or painted backdrop to add depth and realism to your railway.